-V SEMESTER - Paper V HIST 5-1: COLONIAL AND NATIONALIST INDIA (A.D.
-1857-1905) Teaching Hours: 5hrs per week
+V SEMESTER - Paper V

+HIST 5-1: COLONIAL AND NATIONALIST INDIA (A.D.
+1857-1905)

 - To examine how the discontent of Indians got expressed during the middle of the 19th century. - To examine how nationalism developed among Indians during the British rule. - To know how colonialism dominated the Indian social life during the British rule here - To study the services of some Viceroys to Indian life.